gradio-app/gradio/guides/09_other-tutorials/developing-faster-with-reload-mode.md

 ## Controlling the Reload 🎛️

 By default, reload mode will re-run your entire script for every change you make.
-But there are some cases where you may not want gradio to re-run all of your code.
+But there are some cases where this is not desireable.
 For example, loading a machine learning model should probably only happen once to save time.
-There are also some python libraries tht use C or Rust extensions that throw errors when they are reloaded, like `numpy` and `tiktoken`.
+There are also some python libraries that use C or Rust extensions that throw errors when they are reloaded, like `numpy` and `tiktoken`.

 In these situations, you can place code that you do not want to be re-run inside an `if gr.NO_RELOAD:`  codeblock.
-Here's an example of how you an use it to only load a transformers model once during the development process.
+Here's an example of how you can use it to only load a transformers model once during the development process.

-Tip: `if gr.NO_RELOAD` always evaluates to `True`.
+Tip: The value of `gr.NO_RELOAD` is `True`.
 So you don't have to change your script when you are done developing and want to run it in production.
 Simply run the file with `python` instead of `gradio`.

 ```python
 import gradio as gr